Stocks Start Second Half on an Upswing

 ADVERTISEMENT

-Financial stocks advanced with government bond yields, sending Goldman Sachs Group and J.P.
+Financial stocks rose with government bond yields, sending Goldman Sachs Group and J.P.
 Morgan Chase up more than 2% apiece.
-The yield on the 10-year U.S. Treasury note rose to 2.345%, according to Tradeweb, from 2.298% on Friday.
+The yield on the 10-year U.S. Treasury note rose to 2.352% from 2.298% on Friday.
 Higher rates typically support banks' net-interest margins, a key measure of lending profitability.

-Bond yields have risen sharply in recent sessions on growing expectations that global central banks, including the European Central Bank and the Bank of England, could move away from ultra-accomodative monetary policy.
+Bond yields have risen in recent sessions on growing expectations that global central banks, including the European Central Bank and the Bank of England, could dial back their monetary stimulus.

 U.S. Treasurys extended losses after the Institute for Supply Management said U.S. factory activity picked up in June.
 Earlier, data also showed eurozone factories posting their busiest month in more than six years in June, and signs of momentum in Japan and China.

-As investors favored risk assets, gold fell 1.8% to $1,220.20 an ounce, around its lowest since May, while the dollar rose 0.9% against the yen.

 Earlier, stocks in Asia mostly inched higher.
-Hong Kong's Hang Seng added 0.1% after its best first-half performance since 2009, while Japan's Nikkei Stock Average was also 0.1% higher as a central bank survey showed business confidence among the nation's large manufacturers strengthened to its highest level in more than three years in the second quarter.
+Hong Kong's Hang Seng added 0.1% after its best first-half performance since 2009, while Japan's Nikkei Stock Average added 0.1% after a central bank survey showed business confidence among the nation's large manufacturers strengthened to its highest level in more than three years in the second quarter.

-The Shanghai Composite inched up 0.1% after a private gauge of China's factory activity rebounded in June to show an expansion.

 Write to Riva Gold at riva.gold@wsj.com and Akane Otani at akane.otani@wsj.com